2017 Indiana Hoosiers football team

 The 2017 Indiana Hoosiers football team represented Indiana University in the 2017 NCAA Division I FBS football season.
 The Hoosiers played their home games at Memorial Stadium in Bloomington, Indiana.
 Indiana competed as a member of the East Division of the Big Ten Conference.
 The team was led by first-year head coach Tom Allen and finished 5–7 overall, 2–7 in Big Ten play to finish in a tie for sixth place in the East Division.

 Spring Game

-The 2017 Spring Game took place in Bloomington, on April 13, at 7:00 PM.
+The 2017 Spring Game took place in Bloomington, on April 13, at 7:00 p.m.

-Previous season

-The Hoosiers finished the 2016 season 6–6, 4–5 in Big Ten play to finish in fourth place in the Eastern Division.
-The highlight of the season was beating No. 17-ranked Michigan State, as well as beating Purdue to become bowl eligible for the second year in a row; a feat last accomplished in the 1990 and 1991 seasons.
-Following a loss to Utah in the Foster Farms Bowl, Indiana finished their season 6–7.

 Offseason

-Following the season, the Hoosiers would fire sixth year Offensive Coordinator Kevin Johns on January 2, 2017 and hire Tennessee Offensive Coordinator Mike DeBord two days later.
+Following the season, the Hoosiers would fire sixth-year Offensive Coordinator Kevin Johns on January 2, 2017, and hire Tennessee Offensive Coordinator Mike DeBord two days later.
 On January 4, 2017, Grant Heard joined the Hoosiers' coaching staff as the wide receivers coach.
 He formerly coached at Ole Miss.
 On March 3, 2017, Mike Hart was hired to fill the vacant role of running backs' coach.
 Hart was a former running backs coach at Syracuse, Western Michigan and Eastern Michigan, as well as a former running back for the Indianapolis Colts.